The rhythm of change

 Duration: 15 to 45 minutes

 Mission 1: Define the concept.
-Imagine a very curious alien who wants to understand the world of humans, but who doesn't have the same concepts on their planet.
-How would you explain hope to them by giving a definition of the concept and examples from planet Earth?
-Keep track of all your ideas because they will be useful for the activities that follow, like Creative Conception and Creative Construction!
+Imagine a very curious alien who wants to understand the human world, but who doesn't have the same concepts on their planet.
+How would you explain change to them by giving a definition of the concept and examples from planet Earth?
+Keep track of all your ideas because they will be useful for the following activities, like the Philosophical Picnic.

 Mission 3: Compare the concept.
 It’s sometimes by making comparisons that you can discover new ideas!
-In this game of wacky metaphors, your task is to make a connection between the concept and something completely different: If hope were a plant, what kind of plant would it be and why?
-Describe this plant as if you were a choreographer showing the steps.
+In this game of wacky metaphors, your task is to make a connection between the concept and something completely different: If the concept of change were a dance move, what kind of move would it be and why?
+Describe the dance move as if you were a choreographer showing the steps.
 What is the exact sequence of movements?
 Do speed and rhythm matter?
 What about style—is it more about ballet elegance or hip hop swag?
 You can even try out the dance move, and see if others can guess what concept you’re representing… and join in the boogie!

 Share your creative reflections by sending them via email.

 Include photos of your projects and notes of your thoughts, as well as your first name and your age!